Understanding Root Canal Retreatment

 A failed root canal may result in prolonged tooth sensitivity, especially when biting down, a pimple or boil on the jaw, tooth discoloration, or pain and pressure on the previously treated tooth.
 If you suspect you may have a failed root canal, consult with your dentist to discuss next steps.

-It’s normal to experience some pain and discomfort the first few days after being treated with a root canal.
+It’s normal to experience some pain and discomfort in the first few days after being treated with a root canal.
 If the pain lasts longer than this, contact your dentist for an evaluation.
 Pain months or even years after a root canal can also suggest a reinfection that needs treatment.